 As you might expect, it hasn’t all been plain sailing for the UK start-up.
 Fighting against brands with unfeasibly large marketing budgets, the company has struggled to force its way onto store shelves.

 Even when Kazam has hit new milestone moments – signing its first network contract – things haven’t always gone smoothly.
 Less than 24 hours after penning a deal with Phones 4u, the high-street chain closed its doors for good.

-“We weren’t exposed by the Phones 4u bankruptcy,” Atkins explained, “but we put on Facebook how we had signed our first retailer, and then literally the next day they went bankrupt.”
+“We weren’t exposed by the Phones 4u bankruptcy,” Atkins explained, “but

 It’s gaining these ins with influential sellers which has proven harder than expected for the British brand.

 “Consumers are typically warmed by these additional services.
 The bigger barrier for us has been the industry,” Atkins explained.
 “To get to the consumers we have to go through the retailers and the operators, and that has been a bigger challenge for us as a business than trying to convince consumers.

 “What is their incentive to range a brand like Kazam?
 If they’re selling budget brands and big brands, we’re giving a genuine point of difference, but from where they’re sat, they have no vested interest in us.
 We have had to put a lot of time into showing how this will benefit their consumers.
 They are not nervous of the unknown, but it was a completely different way of looking at the market.”

 Slowly but surely these relationships have developed, and Kazam devices can now be found in a number of online and high-street stores.
 Pleasingly, it’s the company’s British roots which seem to be helping pave the way into markets across the continent.